MicrosoftDocs/windowsserverdocs/WindowsServerDocs/licensing/WinServer2016licenseterms.md

 The software is subject to United States export laws and regulations.
 You must comply with all domestic and international export laws and regulations that apply to the software.
 These laws include restrictions on destinations, end users and end use.
 For additional information, see [microsoft.com\/exporting](http://www.microsoft.com/exporting).

 ## 14. SUPPORT SERVICES
-Because this software is �as is,� we may not provide support services for it.
+Because this software is "as is," we may not provide support services for it.

 ## 15. ENTIRE AGREEMENT
 This agreement, and the terms for supplements, updates, Internet\-based services and support services that you use, are the entire agreement for the software and support services.